domcattell/postcardholidays/README.md

-A blog styled websites where holiday deals can be posted.
+A blog styled website where holiday deals can be viewed.
 Allows users to comment.
 Allows only admins to post deals.

 Built using Node, Express, MongoDB and EJS